 Amarinder Singh admitted to hospital for kidney stone removal

-Congress president Rahul Gandhi and former Prime Minister Manmohan Singh had on Monday (December 10) visited the Chief Minister at his official residence here to inquire about the latter's health.
+Congress president Rahul Gandhi and former Prime Minister Manmohan Singh had on Monday (December 10) visited the Chief Minister at his official residence to enquire about the latter's health.

 Both leaders were here for the re-launch of the 'Navjivan' Hindi newspaper in Mohali town in Punjab, adjoining Chandigarh.
 The Chief Minister could not attend the function due to ill-health.